Chart Color Schemes

 Galiwinku faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 7.2%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 4.3%, followed by postgraduate qualifications (2.1%) and graduate diplomas (0.8%).
+Bachelor degrees are the most prevalent at 4.3%, followed by postgraduate qualifications (2.1%) and graduate diplomas (0.8%).
 Vocational pathways account for 23.1% of qualifications among those aged 15+, with advanced diplomas at 3.8% and certificates at 19.3%.
 Educational participation is high, with 32.0% of residents currently enrolled in formal education.

 This includes 15.1% in primary education, 10.4% in secondary education, and 1.0% pursuing tertiary education.